pmvester/node-red-code-engine/DNS.md

 # Setting up IBM Cloud Internet Services

 Start by copying the application URL and make a note of the FQDN (i.e. the URL without `https:` and slashes), it will be needed later.
+E.g. `node-red.11ot3bdcttm5.eu-de.codeengine.appdomain.cloud`

 ![i010.png](/images/i010.png)